 When it comes to hunting, outdoorsmen are always looking for ways to optimize their viewing capability once the sun goes down.
 Infrared (IR) illuminators are devices made to accompany your night vision device to provide further illumination on those darker nights when night vision devices can’t produce as clear images.

-Topping our review of infrared illuminators is the
+Topping our list of infrared illuminators is the

 - The Top Night Vision Infrared Illuminator Reviewed

 - Find the right Night Vision Infrared Illuminator for You